allenweng/lucee-on-jetty/readme.md

 Description
 -----------

-Lucee 5 on Jetty 9 is a project based on Peter Boughton's "Lucee on Jetty" project.
+"Lucee 5 on Jetty 9" is a project based on Peter Boughton's "Lucee on Jetty" project.
-Peter's project used Lucee 4.5 and I think it is time using the latest Lucee.
+Peter's project used Lucee 4.5 and I think it is time using the latest [Lucee](www.lucee.org).
 I need a quick and clean setup for my own personal CF projects.

 You can still view Peter's awesome project @